linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Connect to Hidden Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
+2. Click on **Wireless Network Card** switch to enable wireless network.
-2. Click on **Wi-Fi** to enter wireless network interface.
+3. Click on **Wireless Network** to enter wireless network list.
-3. Click on **Connect to Hidden Network** to enter the interface for connecting to the hidden network.
+4. Click on **Connect to Hidden Network** to enter the interface for connecting to the hidden network.
-4. Enter the name of the network and choose the encrypt method, then enter the password.
+5. Enter the name of the network and choose the encrypt method, then enter the password.